unRekable/Crypto-Market-Fetcher/README.md

 - Binance (Spot and Perpetuals)
 - Coinbase Pro
-- Bitget
+- Bitget (Spot and Perpetuals)

 ## Notes

 - You need to provide your API credentials for the supported exchanges in the `fetch.py` script.
+- For `trades` data, fetched trades are saved directly to the CSV file and can be resumed from the last progress, which is tracked in a progress file.
+The conversion to Parquet format is performed at the end of the `trades` retrieval.
 - The fetched data will be saved as Parquet and CSV files in the current directory.
 - The script will handle rate limits and automatically pause when needed.
+A progress file is used to resume fetching from the last progress, and it will be removed upon successful completion.

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.